alexespejo/alexespejo/README.md

 🌱 I’m currently learning to be consistent with my tech stacks...

-👟 Fun fact: I'm a New Balance fanatic and I have a humble collection of Casio watches
+⚡️ Fun fact: I have a humble collection of Casio watches and New Balance sneakers

 ## 🧰 my toolkit